Benkol003/Third-Year-Notes/COMP37211 AI and Games/Week 1 & 2 Notes.md

 #### Game in Normal Form
 This represents the final scores of players for a given sequence of moves in a form of a matrix, where each entry denotes the final score.
 This is used for games of simultaneous play; Or for sequential games the sequence of moves is chosen in advance and we do not consider any kind of in-game strategy.

+Normal form games are of *imperfect information* - we dont know what move the opponent will make.
+Both players have to choose a move at the same time. (however is not a game of chance).

 Rock-Paper-Scissors game in normal form:

 ![](misc/Pasted%20image%2020231005121933.png)